nomppy/nomppy.github.io/content/posts/c-sharp-minor.md

 ---

-i breathe. maybe that's obvious. but you breathe too, and now you’re aware of it. that’s me whenever i try to confront someone. suddenly it becomes imperative that i devote brain resources to voluntary respiration instead of articulating what i wanted to say. i have the words: i could write them down right now. but as soon as the situation which i've been playing in my head forwards and back starts playing out in real life, the words and emotions realize that there’s no path from the brain to the mouth, and i become mute.
+i breathe. maybe that's obvious. but you breathe too, and now you’re aware of it. that’s basically me whenever i try to confront someone. suddenly it becomes imperative that i devote brain resources to voluntary respiration instead of articulating what i wanted to say. i have the words: i could write them down right now. but as soon as the situation which i've been playing in my head forwards and back starts playing out in real life, the words and emotions realize that there’s no path from the brain to the mouth, and i become mute.